-In some situations, however, the waiver can be granted only if the intending immigrant has an existing family relationship with a U.S. citizen or lawful permanent resident alien, and can show that extreme hardship that would result to that U.S. relative (or relatives) if the immigrant were denied admission to the United States.
+If you're applying for a green card (lawful permanent residence), you might come up against a hurdle if you are found to be inadmissible.
+That could stop your application cold; except that in some situations, a waiver of inadmissibility can be granted.
+In most cases, it's necessary that the intending immigrant have an existing family relationship with a U.S. citizen or lawful permanent resident, and can show that extreme hardship would result to that U.S. relative (or relatives) if the immigrant were denied admission to the United States.

-Think about issues like whether your qualifying family members would face health or medical hardship if you were separated or if that person had to relocate to your home country, and about other effects of relocation such as language or cultural barriers, the likelihood of physical harm, loss of educational and job opportunities, and so forth.
+Think about issues such as whether your qualifying family members would face health or medical hardship if you were separated or if that person had to relocate to your home country, and about other effects of relocation such as language or cultural barriers, the likelihood of physical harm, loss of educational and job opportunities, and so forth.

 You will likely need legal assistance in filing for a waiver of a ground of inadmissibility based on extreme hardship.
 Contact an experienced immigration attorney.